 One of the most important things we can achieve in life is the ability to feel good about ourselves, to feel we are worthy.
 To believe we are worthy.
 This is what self esteem is; it is our attitude towards us.
 It refers to what extent we like and accept ourselves.

-We would all like to feel better about ourselves, to feel secure in our relationships, to feel happier each day, to be content with our life choices and satisfied with our body and image.
+We would all like to feel better about ourselves.
+To feel secure in our relationships.
+We want to feel happier each day.
+To be content with our life choices and satisfied with our body and image.

-Low self-esteem is something that develops over many years from many factors including genetic components, how we were treated during our nurture years, bullying, our physical weight and appearance, and mental health.
+Low self-esteem is something that develops over many years.
+It develops from many factors including genetic components, how we were treated during our nurture years, bullying, our physical weight and appearance, and mental health.

 The great news is, there are ways we can boost our self esteem.
 With some patience and practice, I believe these 7 techniques can help mold the self to receive approval from our core.